 As an admin, you’ll have the ability on the group to alter the group description, change cover and profile pictures (please do keep your logo in the main header image though) and accept members into the group.
 Your posts in the group will have an ‘Admin’ badge after them, which makes them more noticeable.

 The Bluetits Chill Swimmers will also be an admin on the group, so we can help if needed.
 We may also dip in to tweak a group description, post about an upcoming event or share some promotional posts about challenges or merchandise..

 The groups are informal spaces where any Bluetit can plan a social swim.
 The admins aren’t responsible for organising all of the swims by any means!
 People in the group are to be encouraged to post their own swims.
 As with any group, friendships form, schedules align and you may find that Debbie swims most often at X Beach in the morning with Jane and Simon, whereas another group may prefer evenings at Y Harbour.
 This is to be expected and is all part of the fun.

 Accepting New Members

-Reasons to decline a request to join your group – pretty much none If you are declining people you do need to keep a record of why you are declining people (whilst we think it is unlikely – we may need to ask you about it if someone comes to us with a complaint so a record will help aide your memory).
+Reasons to decline a request to join your group - pretty much none even if they don't answer your questions).
+If you are declining people you need to keep a record of why you are declining people (whilst we think it is unlikely - we may need to ask you about it if someone comes to us with a complaint so a record will help aide your memory).
 This also applies to any member posts you delete.

 Admins & Moderators